kubernetes/community/contributors/design-proposals/kubelet-eviction.md

 To configure soft eviction thresholds, the following flags will be supported:

 ```
---eviction-soft="": A set of eviction thresholds (e.g. memory.available<1.5Gi) that if met over a corresponding grace period would trigger a pod eviction.
+--eviction-soft="": A set of eviction thresholds (e.g. memory.available<1.5Gi) relative to hard eviction thresholds that if met over a corresponding grace period would trigger a pod eviction.
 --eviction-soft-grace-period="": A set of eviction grace periods (e.g. memory.available=1m30s) that correspond to how long a soft eviction threshold must hold before triggering a pod eviction.
 --eviction-max-pod-grace-period="0": Maximum allowed grace period (in seconds) to use when terminating pods in response to a soft eviction threshold being met.
 ```